flyteorg/flytesnacks/cookbook/docs/getting_started/core_use_cases.md

 at least three specializations: data engineering, machine learning (or statistical modeling more broadly), and analytics.

-The purpose of these guides is to provide the you, the data and ML practitioner, some practical and simple examples of how Flyte can help you in your daily practice.
+The purpose of these guides is to provide you, the data and ML practitioner, some practical and simple examples of how Flyte can help you in your daily practice.